Limiting Behavior of Constraint Minimizers for Inhomogeneous Fractional Schr\"{o}dinger Equations: Introduction

 }

 By making full use of the Gagliardo-Nirenberg inequality (\ref{GN}), the existence and nonexistence of minimizers for (\ref{e(a)}) can be stated as follows.

-\begin{thm} Let $s\in(\frac{1}{2},1)$, $N>2s$, $0<b<2s$, $\beta^2=\frac{2s-b}{N}$, $a^*=\|Q\|^{2\beta^2}_{2}$, and $V(x)$ satisfies $(V_{1})$.
-Then we have \begin{enumerate} \item If $0<a< a^{\ast}$, there exists at least one minimizer for (\ref{e(a)}). \item If $a>a^{\ast}$, there is no minimizer for (\ref{e(a)}). \end{enumerate} Moreover, we also have $e(a)>0$ for $a<a^{\ast}$ and $e(a)=-\infty$ for $a>a^{\ast}$. \end{thm} In Theorem \ref{th1}, we firstly note that $(-\Delta)^s$ with $\frac{1}{2} < s < 1$ is a nonlocal operator which causes some difficulties.
-In particular, we need to estimate the Gagliardo semi-norm of some trial function, see \eqref{Gj} in Section 3.
-Inspired by \cite[Proposition 21]{SV}, we have established Lemma \ref{lem2.2} to circumvent this obstacle.
-Moreover, following Lemma \ref{lem2.3} below, the function $Q(x)$ given in Theorem A is polynomially decay at infinity which is quite different from the case of $Q(x)$ exponentially decays at infinity for $s = 1$ in \cite{LZ}, we need to give more detailed analyses to establish the desired estimates of the trial function.
-Finally, due to the singular nonlinearity $\int_{\R^{N}}|u(x)|^{2+2\beta^2}|x|^{-b}dx$ in \eqref{Eau}, we need also carefully verify its convergence in \eqref{2.1}.
+\begin{thm} Let $s\in(\frac{1}{2},1)$, $N>2s$, $0<b<\min\{\frac{N}{2},1\}$, $\beta^2=\frac{2s-b}{N}$, $a^*=\|Q\|^{2\beta^2}_{2}$, and $V(x)$ satisfies $(V_{1})$.
+Then we have \begin{enumerate} \item If $0<a< a^{\ast}$, there exists at least one minimizer for (\ref{e(a)}). \item If $a>a^{\ast}$, there is no minimizer for (\ref{e(a)}). \end{enumerate} Moreover, we also have $e(a)>0$ for $a<a^{\ast}$ and $e(a)=-\infty$ for $a>a^{\ast}$. \end{thm} There are several remarks on the proof of Theorem \ref{th1}.
+We first note that $(-\Delta)^s$ with $\frac{1}{2} < s < 1$ is a nonlocal operator, which causes extra difficulties.
+In particular, we need to estimate the Gagliardo (semi) norm of trial function, see \eqref{Gj} in Section 2.
+Inspired by \cite[Proposition 21]{SV}, we establish Lemma \ref{lem2.2} to circumvent this obstacle.
+Moreover, different from the case $s = 1$ in \cite{LZ}, the function $Q(x)$ given by Theorem A is polynomially decay at infinity, see Lemma \ref{lem2.3} below.
+We thus need to give more detailed analyses to establish the desired estimates of the trial function.
+Finally, due to the singularity of $|x|^{-b}$, we shall be carefully to verify \eqref{2.1}.

 In view of Theorem \ref{th1}, a natural question is whether there exist minimizers for $e(a)$ when $a=a^*$.
 In contrast to the homogeneous $b=0$, our following results show that $e(a)$ may admit minimizers at the threshold $a^*$ for some trapping potentials $V(x)$ satisfying $(V_1)$.
 Indeed, applying the Gagliardo-Nirenberg inequality, we deduce from the nonnegativity of $V(x)$ that $e(a^*)\geq 0$.
-Taking the same test function as in \eqref{st} and letting $\tau\to\infty$, one can obtain that $e(a^*)\leq E_a(u_\tau)\leq V(0)$.
+On the other hand, taking the same test function as in \eqref{st} and letting $\tau\to\infty$, one can obtain that $e(a^*)\leq E_a(u_\tau)\leq V(0)$.
 Therefore, one can conclude from above that